hoaln/hoaln.github.io/resume.md

 - Design and develop firmware for HMI of electric-scooter
 - Implement engine sound simulator algorithm for EV to enhance driving experiences and passerby awareness
 - Design and implement protocol for firmware upgrade over CAN using ISO 15765-2 for all devices in electric scooter.
-- Develop jig to testing hardware of HMI in production.
+- Develop testing hardware protocol of HMI in mass production.

 ***Military Communication Center, Viettel R&D Institute*** (June 2012 to October 2018)